Pegorara/Pegorara/README.md

 I am a fullstack developer with an ambition to continue learning!

 * 🌍  I'm based in Recife
-* 🧠  I'm learning Java and Spring
+* 🧠  I'm learning React Native
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills